Companies that use Cloud to manage their business enjoy its benefits, such as massive innovation and agility.

-The Inform phase gives you visibility and the cloud costs allocation.
+The Inform phase gives you visibility and the cloud cost allocation.
 In other words, all the teams can observe how much they are spending and why.

 In this phase, members from different teams can see the comparison with budgets and forecasts and the delivered value.

-The optimize phase sets up the right optimization steps to take to move closer to your business goals.
+The optimisation phase sets up the right optimization steps to take to move closer to your business goals.

-In practice, that could mean adopting a purchasing savings plan or reducing extra spendings by deciding to get rid of old software that serves no one.
+In practice, that could mean adopting a purchasing savings plan or reducing extra spending by deciding to get rid of old software that serves no one.

 The operation phase is all about taking action on the agreed objectives.